hello-robot/stretch_ai/docs/start_with_docker.md

 python -m stretch.app.mapping --explore-iter 0 --robot_ip $ROBOT_IP
 ```

-The variable `explore-iter` is the number of iterations the robot will explore the environment.
+The option `--explore-iter` is the number of iterations the robot will explore the environment.
 The robot will move around and build a map of the environment, as long as it is possible.

 If you set `--explore-iter 0`, the robot will only turn in place.